Packaging and hygiene solutions: Possibilities and limits of compostability

 So, the choice of raw materials is crucial in designing a product we want to be compostable.
 Some materials fulfill this role naturally, such as cellulose (from wood), natural starch and chitin (from lobster and shrimp shells).

-Coffee cups, plastic straws, polystyrene coolers, etc. In a way, everything on our planet is biodegradable, but how long does it take?
+Coffee cups, plastic straws, polystyrene coolers—in a way, everything on our planet is biodegradable, but how long does it take?
 That is the question!
 Some materials take several hundred years to be broken down by microorganisms.

-From the point of view of biodegradability, a proven "compostable" product can be broken down by microorganisms in three or six months at the most.
-In the presence of oxygen, microorganisms must be able to use the materials as a source of carbon and energy for their metabolic activities and multiply.
-They must be able to attack them with their enzymes, "little knives" that break the material into fine pieces that can then be ingested in their cells.
+From the point of view of biodegradability, a proven "compostable" product can be broken down by microorganisms in three to six months at the most.
+In the presence of oxygen, microorganisms must be able to multiply by using the materials as a source of carbon and energy for their metabolic activities.
+They must be able to attack them with their enzymes, which are like “little knives” that break the material down into fine pieces that can then be ingested in their cells.

 This decomposition activity by the microorganisms releases carbon dioxide (CO2), water, new bacteria and heat.
-This heat is in fact what causes the rise in temperature during an industrial or municipal composting process.
+This heat is in fact what causes the rise in temperature during industrial or municipal composting processes.

-In summary, 90% of the material to be composted must be transformed into CO2 by bacteria in six months, at the most, for it to qualify as compostable according to standard industrial composting standards.
+In summary, 90% of the material to be composted must be transformed into CO2 by bacteria in six months at the most to qualify as compostable according to standard industrial composting standards.
 So time is a determining factor.
-A certified compostable product is therefore always biodegradable in a specific time, but a biodegradable product is not necessarily compostable, since its degradation time by microorganisms could be longer than six months.
+A certified compostable product is always biodegradable in a specific time, whereas a biodegradable product is not necessarily compostable since it could take longer than six months for microorganisms to degrade it.
+What’s more, certified compostable products are safe for plants and soil (guaranteed non-toxic), unlike biodegradable products, some of which may release non-biodegradable toxic substances (e.g., fossil-based microplastics).

 Cellulose, a material for composting

 Tissue hygiene products are made primarily of cellulose, an organic material that is easily biodegradable by the microorganisms present in a composting process.
-By confirming that these products meet the compostability standard and are free or below the limits of fluorine-based contaminants, we can ensure that hand towels, facial tissues and napkins can be successfully composted.
+By making sure that these products meet the North American compostability standard (ASTM D6868) and are free or below the limits of fluorine-based contaminants, we can ensure that hand towels, facial tissues and napkins can be successfully composted.

 Compostable or Biodegradable?
 Q&A with Marie-Hélène